-At the end of each scenario matrix question (scenario category), we asked participants whether they took any protective measures to prevent the presented scenarios from happening (if they never experienced any) or happening again (if they experienced any).
-We asked the participants who reported that they took measures to describe the protective measures they took \quotes{including any new software you started using, changes to software settings, changes to your physical workspace, or anything else.} In what follows, we summarize the privacy-protective measures adoption rate and types of measures our participants took.
+At the end of each scenario matrix question (scenario category), we asked the participants if they took any protective measures to prevent the presented scenarios from happening (if they never experienced any) or happening again (if they experienced any).
+We asked the participants who reported that they took measures to describe the protective measures they took \quotes{including any new software you started using, changes to software settings, changes to your physical workspace, or anything else.} In what follows, we summarize the adoption rate of privacy protection measures and the types of measures our participants took.

-\subsubsection{Measures Adoption Rate}
+\subsubsection{Measures' Adoption Rate}

 As shown in~\autoref{tab:measures_by_exp}, our results show that participants who experienced scenarios in a category were more likely to take protective measures.
 To test the significance of the measures' adoption rate between those who experienced one or more scenarios of a particular category or never experienced any, we computed the Chi-square test in each scenario category.
-The difference in measures adoption rate between those who experienced at least one scenario of a category and those who never did is statistically significant in all categories except the audio category (audio: $\chi^2$ = 0.989; p-value = 0.3198; $\alpha_v$ = 0.0537), (video: $\chi^2$ = 5.1425; p-value = 0.023; $\alpha_v$ = 0.145), (data: $\chi^2$ = 7.142; p-value = 0.007; $\alpha_v$ = 0.173), (autonomy: $\chi^2$ = 19.866; p-value < 0.001; $\alpha_v$ = 0.292).
+The difference in measures' adoption rate between those who experienced at least one scenario of a category and those who never did is statistically significant in all categories except the audio category (audio: $\chi^2$ = 0.989; p-value = 0.3198; $\alpha_v$ = 0.0537), (video: $\chi^2$ = 5.1425; p-value = 0.023; $\alpha_v$ = 0.145), (data: $\chi^2$ = 7.142; p-value = 0.007; $\alpha_v$ = 0.173), (autonomy: $\chi^2$ = 19.866; p-value $<$ 0.001; $\alpha_v$ = 0.292).

-In addition, whether participants experienced any of the scenarios in a particular category or not, in all scenarios except autonomy scenarios, nearly half of the participants said they adopted measures to prevent audio (57.0\%), video (48.6\%), and data (44.4\%) scenarios; while only 22.4\% participants reported that they adopted measures to prevent autonomy scenarios.
+Furthermore, whether the participants experienced any of the scenarios in a particular category or not, in all scenarios except autonomy scenarios, nearly half of the participants said that they adopted measures to prevent audio (57.0\%), video (48.6\%), and data (44.4\%) scenarios; while only 22.4\% of participants reported that they adopted measures to prevent autonomy scenarios.